Privacy Policy

 We reserve the right to deny requests in certain circumstances, such as where we have a reasonable belief that the request is fraudulent.

 California Do Not Track Notice: Because there are not yet common, industry-accepted “do not track” standards and systems, our website does not respond to Do Not Track signals.
-In addition, we may allow third parties to collect personal information from your activity on our website, as described in the “Information Collection and Use” section above and as described in Annex 1 below.

 CONTACT FOR MORE INFORMATION